jlevy/og-equity-compensation/README.md

   - *What convertible securities are outstanding (convertible notes, SAFEs, or warrants), and how much dilution can I expect from their conversion?*
 - **Valuation**:
-  - *What did the last round value the company at?
-    That is, what is the preferred share price times the total outstanding shares?*
+  - *What did the last round value the company at (that is, what is the preferred share price times the total outstanding shares?*
   - *What is the most recent 409A valuation?
     When was it done, and will it be done again soon?*
-  - *What exit valuation will need to be achieved before common stock is has positive value (that is, what are the liquidation overhangs)?*
+  - *What exit valuation will need to be achieved before common stock has positive value (that is, what are the liquidation overhangs)?*
 - **Options**:
   - *Do you allow early exercise of my options?*
   - *Am I required to exercise my options within 90 days after I leave or am terminated?